Take Me to the River: Reception and legacy

 Al Green also used the title Take Me to the River for his autobiography, published in 2000.

 In 2004, Green's original recording was ranked number 117 on Rolling Stones list of the 500 greatest songs of all time.
 The song was used as the title track of the award-winning 2008 compilation album Take Me to the River: A Southern Soul Story 1961–1977.

-In 1999 the tune was used in the popular animatronic singing toy "Big Mouth Billy Bass".
+In 1999, the tune was used in the popular animatronic singing toy "Big Mouth Billy Bass".
 This recording sung by Steve Haas was arranged and produced for the toy's manufacturers, Gemmy Industries.
 According to Teenie Hodges, he made more money in royalties from that version than from any other recording of the song.

 The song played a prominent role in two episodes of the HBO series The Sopranos, by way of the Big Mouth Billy Bass.
-It was also used in the 1993 movie Blood In Blood Out and also featured in the 1991 film The Commitments, sung on stage by the group of the same name.
+It was also used in the 2026 Academy Award Nominated Short Film The Singers, the 1993 movie Blood In Blood Out and also featured in the 1991 film The Commitments, sung on stage by the group of the same name.

+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.